 "Oh, all right," said Ivan.

 He packed some bread, and went.
 At midnight the grave opened, and his father rose from it.
 "Who is there?" he asked.
-"Is it you, my youngest son?
-Tell me what is happening in the world.
-Are the dogs barking, or the wolves howling?"

 "Yes, it is Ivan.
-But all is quiet in the world." his youngest son told him.
+But all is quiet in the world." his youngest son told him."

 The father ate the bread, and then said: